qorix-group/process_description/process/standards/aspice_40/index.rst

    aspice

-.. needextend:: "standards/aspice_40" in docname
+.. needextend:: docname is not None and "process/standards/aspice_40" in docname :+tags: aspice_40
-   :+tags: aspice_40